Correlation inference attacks against machine learning models: Results

-We consider two different assumptions on the attacker access to the target machine learning model $\mathcal{M}^T$.
+We consider two different assumptions on the adversary access to the target machine learning model $\mathcal{M}_T$.

-\textbf{Model-less attack.} Under this attack scenario, the attacker does not have access to the target model $\mathcal{M}^T$.
-This scenario mostly serves as a stronger than random baseline allowing us to measure the leakage from the release of the model.
-It might also become an attack in situations where the model is not released, yet information about the marginals and the correlations between the input variables and the target variables is made available, e.g., as part of a research study.
+\begin{enumerate} \item \textbf{Model-less attack.} Under this attack scenario, the adversary does not have access to the target model $\mathcal{M}_T$.
+This scenario mostly serves as a stronger than random baseline allowing to measure the adversary's uncertainty on the target correlation under the prior knowledge.
+It is necessary to consider this scenario properly evaluate the leakage from the model.
+A method for this scenario might also become an attack in situations where the model is not released, yet information about the marginals and the correlations between the input variables and the target variables is made available, e.g., as part of a research study.

-\textbf{Model-based attack.} Under this attack scenario, we assume the attacker (1) knows the model architecture and training details, e.g., number of training epochs for a neural network, allowing them to train from scratch a similar model and (2) has black-box query access to the target model $\mathcal{M}^T$, allowing to retrieve the output probabilities for each class $\mathcal{M}^T(x)$ on inputs $x$.
+\item \textbf{Model-based attack.} Under this attack scenario, we assume the adversary (1) knows the model architecture and training details, e.g., number of training epochs for a neural network, allowing them to train from scratch a similar model and (2) has black-box query access to the target model $\mathcal{M}_T$, allowing to retrieve the output probabilities for each class $\mathcal{M}_T(x)$ on inputs $x$. \end{enumerate}